JacksonKuo/blog/_posts/2024-11-17-okta-session-theft.markdown

 The following `/json` endpoint provides a list of websocket addresses.
 * `curl http://localhost:9222/json`

-Using a websocket client, connect to the correct address to reveal the unencrypted cookie in JSON format.
+Using a websocket client, connect using the correct page id to dump the unencrypted cookie in JSON format.

 * `pip3 install websocket`
 * `pip3 install websocket-client`